EdinburghGenomics/hesiod/README.md

 The ancient Greek author Hesiod wrote about the myth of Prometheus.

-This Hesiod writes reports about your Promethion (or NanoPore in general) data.
+This Hesiod writes reports about your Promethion (or other NanoPore) data.

 ## Features